By: Zach Jepson

 How do you think soccer in general (and the Unity Cup in particular) promotes inclusivity?

-Anybody can play and there are all kinds of players of different skillsets.
+Anybody can play, and there are all kinds of players with different skill sets.
 You need players of varying skills to have a team that performs well.
-In its most basic form it promotes collaboration.
+In its most basic form, it promotes collaboration.
+Particularly, the Unity Cup doesn’t turn any country away, and organizers are open to ideas.
+It really is a joint effort amongst so many different people and groups.
+It’s a great reflection of what the city is about at its core.

-What places (such as restaurants or cultural centers) or groups in Philadelphia would you recommend to someone if they wanted to learn more about Mongolian culture?
+What groups in Philadelphia would you recommend to someone if they wanted to learn more about the culture of the country your team represents?

 The history and how Mongolia helped shape the modern world with its conquests, along with geographically how large it is.